duncanatt/detecter/tutorial/docs/using-detecter/outline-instrumentation.md

 4. The buggy calculator server is started by invoking `#!elixir Demo.CalcServerBug.start/1` that accepts a single argument, `#!elixir n`, that it uses to track the number of requests handled.
     Like its Erlang counterpart `#!elixir Demo.CalcServerBug.start/1` returns the server process PID, which we assign to variable `#!elixir pid`.
-    Note that unlike Erlang, variables in Elixir are specified in *lowercase* (in this case here, `#!elixir pid` not `#!erlang Pid`).

     ```iex
     iex(1)> pid = Demo.CalcServerBug.start 0
     #PID<0.109.0>
     ```

-5. The server is ready for client requests, which we submit using the function `#!elixir send` that accepts the PID of the recipient process and the message to be sent as arguments.
+5. The server is ready for client requests, which we submit using via `#!elixir send`.
     To add two numbers:

     {% raw %}